 When capturing long exposure shots that last more than a second, you must have your camera fixed to a solid tripod.
 Stay in a secured location where there will be no obstructions from outside influences, such as moving people or passing cars.

 Beginners Guide to Tripods – Benefits, How to Use, Recommended Tripod Gear

 Electronic Shutter V/S. Mechanical Shutter: Pros and Cons

 The shutter is a physical part that moves up and down inside a camera — but smartphone cameras use electronic shutters.
 With electronic shutters, there’s no physical barrier.
 Instead, an electrical surge indicates the sensor when to record.

 Electronic shutters usually allow cameras to shoot at faster speeds, which is why some camera manufacturers are now considering both types in their cameras.
 However, the con with electronic shutters is that they tend to reduce the quality of the image by introducing more noise, or tiny dots, into the picture.
 Electronic shutters are also hard to use with long exposures since they drain the camera’s battery.

 Photographs may capture a single moment at a time, but they can still create a sense of motion through shutter speed.
 Fast shutter speeds freeze the movement to produce sharp images, while slow shutter speeds blur the action.

 Understanding the importance of shutter speed will unlock the potential to solve several different photo issues and open up new creative possibilities to become a professional photographer.
-Experiment with different shutter speeds and targets during day and night to master the art.
+Experiment with different shutter speeds and targets during the day and night to master the art.